This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine

 46 capacitors were replaced.

 The next series of photos (a summary of 178) were taken by Andy in his shop except the last screen shot taken by this author.
 I have many more to numerous to post, but if you are interested, I can send you full size, detailed images, just drop me a line.

 Sony service manual found by Andy Cuffe on June 14, 2014.
-Tap or click on image for enlarged view.
+Tap or click on image for enlarged view or view the PDF.

 I want to thank Andy Cuffe for his expertise and help in restoring this television.